jparkie/cookiecutter-c99/README.md

 ### Dockerfile + Makefile + Jenkinsfile

 - A `Dockerfile.c99` with useful C99 toolchains is provided to build the project.
-- A `Dockerfile.py36` with useful Python 3.6 toolchains is provided to test the project.
 - A `Makefile` is provided to execute various project commands within a Docker container.
 - A `Jenkinsfile` is provided with the following stages: Checkout, Clean, Compile and Unit Test.